RemiDesgrange/Panorama/README.md

 # Panorama

-A photo sharing project to learn new stuff.
+A photo sharing/display project to learn new stuff.

-## API

-The api is composed of fastapi backend and a postgresql database to store metadata.

-## Frontend

-Two front end:

-* Vue 3 with vite for dev
-* pure JS with webcomponent (maybe litelement).
+### Goals

+* Simple
+* can handle RAW files
+* Object storage are first class citizen.